FFC 100A Section 24: Neuroscience and Literature: A Cognitive Approach to Reading Fiction

 Communication: Please be courteous and constructive in our classes.
 I receive a large number of emails, so when emailing, please identify the course (FFC), your last name, and the subject in the subject line.
 I will respond promptly to your emails; please respond promptly to mine

 Reflective Essays: We will discuss criteria for the reflective essays well before they are due.
 (There is a description of how to write a reflection and a sample reflection, on memory, in our Canvas “Files” section.
 Click here for another detailed definition of a reflective essay, with advice about how to approach it.)
 Generally, you will be asked to reflect on the ways clinical, neurological studies inform our understanding of literature.
-These reflections should be submitted as hard copies on the day they are due and directly to my email address: ruppel@chapman.edu.
+These reflections should be submitted directly to my email address: ruppel@chapman.edu.
 Send the paper itself as an MSWord file or, if necessary, as text, not as a pdf.
 And do not send me a link to a Google doc.

 Late reflections will receive reduced grades, and I will not accept papers submitted more than a week late unless you provide a convincing explanation.
 To pass this course, you must complete these two reflections.
 If you are having difficulty completing a reflection or a Canvas discussion post, let me know.